DanielDoubleDx/Marketplace_CSC648/credentials/README.md

 2. SSH username
 3. SSH password or key.
    <br> If a ssh key is used please upload the key to the credentials folder.
-4. Database URL or IP and port used.
+4. Database URL or IP: team4db.chiwcw6ou7k6.us-west-1.rds.amazonaws.com
+   Port: 3306
    <br><strong> NOTE THIS DOES NOT MEAN YOUR DATABASE NEEDS A PUBLIC FACING PORT.</strong> But knowing the IP and port number will help with SSH tunneling into the database.
 The default port is more than sufficient for this class.
 5. Database username: admin
 6. Database password: Daniel2xClarkTrinityCaleb